While on Leave

 - Are eligible to receive

-- May become entitled to receive (even if the source is not listed below)
+- May become entitled to receive (even if the source isn’t listed below)

-Your ASEBP extended disability payments may be reduced by the amount of income or benefits you receive from other sources.
+This information is requested to ensure accurate extended disability payments and avoid potential overpayments which you will be required to repay.
+Your extended disability payments may be reduced by the amount of income or benefits you receive from other sources.
 Examples of these sources include:

 - Disability benefits from Canada Pension Plan (CPP), Workers' Compensation or other disability plan